kellyluo25/recollectives/_posts/knowing nothing, what's new.md

 Symbolism is another song: mirrorball.
 How I was just reflecting all the qualities of myself I had found acceptable, or acceptable enough.

-Steven yeun used the phrase "prismatic neurosis" and I haven't been able to shake it. prismatic; as in multivariate and multidimensional, as in filtering and scattering light; as in showing you something different each time you look at it.
+Steven Yeun used the phrase "prismatic neurosis" and I haven't been able to shake it. prismatic; as in multivariate and multidimensional, as in filtering and scattering light; as in showing you something different each time you look at it.

 and the mirrorball itself is a prism: draws light, and reflects it in every direction.